The genocide of the Armenians

 THE SULTAN’S POLICY: THE TIME OF MASSACRES

 Haunted by the revolutionary danger and the rise of separatisms from the Balkans to the Arab provinces, Sultan of the Ottoman Empire and caliph of the Muslims, from the deposition of his brother Mourad V on August 31, 1876 to his own dismissal by the Young-Turks on April 27, 1909.
-Abdülhamid II suspects a possible separatist temptation of the Armenians who would have the support of the Russian enemy and the European powers.
+Abdülhamid II suspects a possible independence temptation of the Armenians who would have the support of the Russian enemy and the European powers.
 He suspends the constitution of 1876, barely promulgated, opts for a police regime and a Pan-Islamist policy.

-The sultan responds with mass massacres: more than 200,000 deaths, thousands of orphans, forced conversions, the exodus towards the Russian Caucasus, Persia or the United States.
+The sultan responds with mass massacres: more than 200,000 deaths, thousands of orphans, forced conversions, the exodus to the Russian Caucasus, Persia or the United States.
 European public opinion is outraged and a large Armenophile movement mobilizes personalities from all political currents.
 The sultan again promises reforms, while casting opprobrium on the victims, relayed by a purchased press and some "friends" intellectuals.

 THE DISAPPOINTED HOPES OF THE YOUNG-TURKISH CONSTITUTIONAL REVOLUTION